MENU

 5. Ensure it’s stable, and the bird feels secure (cockatoos can be wary of new setups).

 6. Use the provided Showerbird® non-slip mat for support under the T-Stand perch as Cockatoos can tip the T-Stand when excited.
+Also, use the Showerbird® mat if your bird is a pacer on the outside tub ledge to prevent slipping.

 Water Temperature